Understanding performance for mixed reality

-Higher polygon counts result in more operations for the GPU; reducing the number of polygons in your scene will reduce the render time.
-There are other factors involved in shading the geometry that can be expensive, but polygon count is the simplest metric to determine how expensive a scene will be to render.
+Higher polygon counts result in more operations for the GPU, so reducing the number of polygons in your scene reduces the render time.
+There are other factors that make shading the geometry expensive, but polygon count is the simplest metric to determine how much work it will take to render a scene.

-High overdraw occurs when multiple objects are rendered but not shown on screen as they are hidden by an occluding object.
+High overdraw occurs when multiple objects are rendered but not shown on screen as they're hidden by an occluding object.
 Imagine looking at a wall that has objects behind it.
-All of the geometry would be processed for rendering, but only the opaque wall needs to be rendered.
-This results in unnecessary operations.
+All of the geometry would be processed for rendering, but only the opaque wall needs to be rendered, which results in unnecessary operations.

-Shaders are small programs that run on the GPU and perform two important steps in rendering:
+Shaders are small programs that run on the GPU and do two important steps in rendering:

 - Determining which vertices should be drawn and where they are in screen space (the Vertex shader)

-- The Vertex shader is generally executed per vertex for every mesh.
+- The Vertex shader is executed per vertex for every mesh.

 - Determining the color of each pixel (the Pixel shader)

-- The Pixel shader is executed per pixel rendered by the geometry to the texture being rendered to.
+- The Pixel shader is executed per pixel and rendered by the geometry to the target render texture.

 Shader coding recommendations